Spring Break Camp

 Spring Break Camp offers exciting learning opportunities for animal and nature lovers in preK–4th grade.
 Each camp group will explore the zoo and participate in a variety of activities.
 Activities will focus on animal diversity, environmental conservation and the ways Lincoln Park Zoo cares for animals at the zoo and conserves them in the wild.

-There will be three weeks of Spring Break Camp with sessions starting March 24, April 7, 14 and 21.
+There will be two weeks of Spring Break Camp with sessions starting March 24 and April 14.
 The programs offered each week will be identical, so each camper can only attend one week.

 If you're a Lincoln Park Zoo member, have your current Lincoln Park Zoo member ID number handy to receive your 15 percent discount.